 How can you get rid of it by locking in moisture?

 Drink a lot of water at all times.
-In any kind of extreme weather be it winter or summer make sure that you drink ample amount of water which is typically 2-3 liters per day.
+In any kind of extreme weather be it winter or summer, make sure that you drink ample amount of water which is typically 2-3 liters per day.

 Things that you should avoid doing which might help in reducing dryness on your face.

-Over touching – This is when you use harsh towels or any other material to constantly clean your face when you rub it dry.
+- Over touching: This is when you use harsh towels or any other material to constantly clean your face when you rub it dry.
 Even if you have flakes due to dry skin it’s advised to stay away from wiping your face excessively, this only worsens it.

-Washing – Avoid washing your face excessively as well.
+- Washing: Avoid washing your face excessively as well.
 Washing your face twice a day is good enough, nothing more.

-Harsh soaps – Harsh soaps have strong chemicals that could harm your skin.
-That’s why it’s advised to use face washes instead of soaps when you have dry patches on your face.
-(3)
+- Harsh chemicals: Harsh chemicals, be it in any form, have strong chemicals that could harm your skin.
+That’s why it’s advised to use mild face washes that moisturize you skin instead of soaps when you have dry patches on your face(3).

 Dry skin, like any other skin, can be hard to manage.
 But with the right care and proper adherence, it can be brought up to a much better condition.